CiscoISE/terraform-provider-ciscoise/docs/data-sources/active_directory.md

 subcategory: ""
 description: |-
   It performs read operation on ActiveDirectory.
-  - This data source allows the client to get Active Directory by name.
-  - This data source fetchs the join point details by ID.
-The ID can be retrieved with the Get All operation.
-  - This data source lists all the join points for Active Directory domains in Cisco ISE.
+  This data source allows the client to get Active Directory by name.This data source fetchs the join point details by ID.
+The ID can be retrieved with the Get All operation.This data source lists all the join points for Active Directory domains in Cisco ISE.
 ---

 # ciscoise_active_directory (Data Source)